s-mallat/FinalProject_AdvCoding3/README.md

 ---
 ## Project Description:

 My project was inspired by Helena Sarin's process and her application of CycleGAN in her own practice.
 While reading through the article assigned as a class reading, I remember thinking that I want to experiment just like that since I am an artist myself, a lettering artist to be more specific.
 When I first started working on my final project, I didn't know where to start as I did not have nearly enough data to train a GAN and I knew that I wanted to use my own lettering work as an input.
 My first step milestone in this project was to have enough data to be able to train any model.
 Therefore, I started with a StyleGAN2 ADA by Derrick Schultz since did not require as much data to train.
 I loaded around 20 sketches and prayed the model would work.
-It didn't
+It didn't.
+So, I sketched some more, and loaded 33 images and it worked.

 ---
 ## Project Structure: